Friday, December 01, 2006

 According to the UN High Commissioner for Human Rights, India has the highest number of street children in the world.
 There are no exact numbers, but conservative estimates suggest that about 18 million children live and labor in the streets of India's urban centers.
 Mumbai, Delhi and Calcutta each have an estimated street-children population of over 100,000.

 The problem is apparent.
 Poverty-stricken children are all around, selling newspapers, books, food and flowers or begging for money and food.
 Many labor in shops or small hotels; many work as shoe shiners or car cleaners.
 Some take up rag picking, sifting through garbage, collecting and selling waste paper, plastic or scrap metal.
 A few become embroiled in organized crime or fall into the world of pickpocketing, stealing, drug trafficking and prostitution.
 They can be found in alleys, bus stops, railway stations, under bridges, in public places, mosques or temples.
 Lucky ones find shelter in shanty towns.
 They buy food from hawkers, beg for snacks or accept free meals from charitable organizations.
 They drink water from municipal taps or small roadside restaurants.
 Taking a bath is not a high priority.
 In Mumbai, it is often a quick dip in the sea.
 Physical, mental, sexual exploitation and drug abuse are an everyday reality.
 Street children are vulnerable to malnutrition, hunger and dreadful diseases, including AIDS.
+A large proportion of the street children are boys, but girls are the more vulnerable.
+Many young girls end up at the mercy of pimps.

 Many factors have contributed to the problem.
 They include migration caused by extreme rural poverty; children who run away from abuse; broken families or orphaned children; children rendered homeless due to natural calamities and toddlers who are abandoned because of poverty or unwelcome pregnancies.
 The children are naturally attracted to big cities.
 Mumbai is known as "the city of dreams," where Bollywood movies have created a myth around street children - the "Sadak Chaap," literally the "stamp of the streets" - who rise from rags to riches.